From His Perspective

 And when I got home

-And try to crawl into bed to comfort her
+And try to crawl into bed to comfort

 She storms angrily away